cenentury0941/accessibility-assist/README.md

 # Accessibility Assist

-Accessibility Assist is a multi-module approach to handling Accessibility realted issues in ride booking services.
+Accessibility Assist is a multi-module approach to handling Accessibility related issues in ride booking services.

 Transportation is one of the most significant barriers between people with disabilities and their full participation in the community.
-We aim to solve this issue using appropriate technological advnaces made in recent times such as Large Language Models, Speech Recognition and Synthesis and Logistic Regression Model.
+We aim to solve this issue using appropriate technological advances made in recent times such as Large Language Models, Speech Recognition and Synthesis and Logistic Regression Model.

 ## Available Scripts